 If your loved one / friend was just diagnosed with cancer, while you might not know how to best help her or him, you at least have a very good idea of what s/he is dealing with.
 If someone has heart disease, you also have a pretty good idea of what is going on.
-However, when you hear that someone has a rare autoimmune disease like Lupus or Scleroderma, you probably have no idea what these diseases are like and how they affect your loved one.
+However, when you hear that someone has a rare autoimmune disease like lupus or scleroderma, you probably have no idea what these diseases are and how they affect your loved one.

-While Scleroderma eventually causes some visible symptoms in the majority of patients over time, the reality is that since almost every organ in the body can be affected, patients may experience symptoms such as severe muscle and other pain, debilitating fatigue, chronic chilling, etc., that may not be visible.
-These symptoms are real and common and it is important that you understand this.
+While scleroderma eventually causes some visible symptoms in the majority of patients over time, the reality is that since almost every organ in the body can be affected, patients may experience symptoms, such as severe muscle and other pain, debilitating fatigue, chronic chilling, etc., that may not be visible.
+These symptoms are real and common, and it is important that you understand this.
 The best thing you can do for your friend or loved one is to be supportive, read documents such as this one to give you at least a basic idea of what s/he is dealing with, and let her/him tell you what you can do to help them through this difficult journey.